alttch/eva3/doc/items.rst

 You may use lvar as a

-* **Variable** To use lvar as a shared variable to exchange some information between the controllers, just set its value (and status if you want) and that's it.
+* **Variable** To use lvar as a shared variable to exchange some information between the controllers, apps and SCADA interfaces, just set its value (and status if you want) and that's it.
 * **Timer**

   * Set **expires** configuration param